hertzmann/hertzmann.github.io/_posts/2020-10-26-time-and-speed.md

 [Lynda Barry observes that](https://drawnandquarterly.com/making-comics) her untrained students' drawings have a particular liveliness.
 As you gain experience, how do you keep what Zen Buddhists call ["beginner's mind"](https://en.wikipedia.org/wiki/Shoshin)?

-For me, the best way has been to continually attempt paintings at the edge of my skill, to try things that are too difficult.
-Interesting things happen when you try to do something you don't know how to do, or whether you're even capable of it.
+In retrospect, I've been continually attempt paintings at the edge of my skill, trying things that are just a bit too difficult.
+It seems that interesting things happen when you try to do something you don't know how to do, or whether you're even capable of it.

 "Your Shortcuts Become Your Style"
 ---